alme197112/asd-and-Rizzo.github.io/MyWorkstation.md

 Dell Inspiron 15R N5110 is overheating, so I use passive cooling - put it on books or some other means to ensure air beneath laptop.
 Also reduce max processer speed to 90%.

 It had Atheros AR5B195 WiFi and Qualcomm Atheros AR3011 Bluetooth 3.0.
-Replaces with better INTEL Duel Band Wireless-AC 7260 7260HMW 802.11AC Dual Band BT4.0.
+Replaced with better INTEL Dual Band Wireless-AC 7260 7260HMW 802.11AC Dual Band BT4.0.
 Removed separate Bluetooth 3.0 card.

 Researched how to replace 1366x768 with something higher, not results yet.